Destinations: Krakow, Poland

 back to UW-Stevens Point!

 Priority Deadline: April 1 of the prior year - though late applications are often accepted.
-Please check with the International Programs Office for availability.

 Go to the Applications page to find out how to get an application.

 Sophomores, Juniors, Seniors and special students from all academic disciplines with maturity, motivation, and preparation.
 Knowledge of Polish is not required.
 Attendance at orientation meetings is strongly recommended.

 Click here for latest price estimates based on a group of 15 students.

 - 15 week total academic program -- residence in Krakow.

 - UWSP tuition for Wisconsin Residents; Minnesota students qualify for reciprocity, surcharge for other out-of-staters is $1000.

 exclusive program is less expensive by approximately $3500-4000.
 Students of Polish heritage may also be

 eligible for a further discount for the program.